Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 One of the most striking differences between ruby and spinel is colour.
 Rubies are primarily bright red, with shades ranging from pinkish-red to deep blood-red, often called ‘pigeon’s blood red.’
 The finest rubies exhibit this deep red hue, commonly known as ‘pigeon blood’ red, which is highly sought after and commands the highest market prices.
 Ruby’s strong red fluorescence gives it a beautiful glow under certain lighting conditions.

 These colour characteristics help differentiate the two gemstones.
-How light interacts with these gems affects their colour and visual appearance, with rubies and spinels exhibiting distinct refractive properties.
+How light interacts with these gems affects their colour and visual appearance; rubies and spinels exhibit distinct refractive properties.

 Faceted pure red ruby